donnemartin/awesome-aws/README.md

 * [Repo](https://github.com/rusoto/rusoto)

-*The Rust SDK is a labs project with limited docs and/or samples.*
+*The Rust SDK is a community project with limited docs and/or samples.*

 ### Scala SDK